 The traditional sit and reach procedure also measures the combined flexibility of the legs.
 The Back-Saver Sit and Reach, as as used by Fitnessgram Program, tests one leg at a time.
 In the Chair Sit and Reach Test, designed for testing the elderly, the dominant leg is tested while the subject sits on a chair and leans forward.

 If you do not have a specifically made sit and reach box, you can use any box, crate or step with a long ruler (make your own).
 You can follow the description of the Sit and Reach at home, a simple version that can be done with minimal equipment, or the V-Sit Flexibility Test, similar to the sit and reach though it uses a line on the ground instead of a box.

 There are similar flexibility tests not performed while sitting.
 The Kraus-Weber Floor Touch Test, toe touch and Schober test all measure flexibility of the lower back and hamstrings, while standing and leaning forward.

 The basic outline of the sit and reach test is described below.
 Some of the more popular variations are described in more detail above.

-- scoring: The score is recorded to the nearest centimeter or half inch as the distance reached by the hand.
+scoring: The score is recorded to the nearest centimeter or half inch as the distance reached by the hand.
 Some test versions use the level of the feet as the zero mark, while others have the zero mark 9 inches before the feet.
 There is also the modified sit and reach test which adjusts the zero mark depending on the arm and leg length of the subject.
-The table below gives you a general guide for expected scores (in cm and inches) for adults using zero at the level of the feet (otherwise add 23cm or nine inches).
-There are also examples of some actual athlete results.
+There are some norms for the sit and reach test and also examples of some actual athlete results.